koirala8/Boss-Machine/README.md

 ## Project Overview

 In this project, the program creates an entire API to serve information to a Boss Machine, a unique management application for today's most accomplished (evil) entrepreneurs.
-You will create routes to manage your 'minions', your brilliant 'million dollar ideas', and to handle all the annoying meetings that keep getting added to your busy schedule.
+The routes are created to manage the 'minions', the brilliant 'million dollar ideas', and to handle all the annoying meetings that keep getting added to your busy schedule.

 You'll need to run some terminal commands to get the application started.
 First, open the root project directory in your terminal.
 Run `npm install` to install the dependencies of this project and build the front-end application.
 Once it has finished installing, you can run `npm run start` to begin your server.
 You'll see `Server listening on port 4001` in the terminal.
 The `npm run start` script will automatically restart your server whenever you make changes to the **server.js** file or **server/** folder.
 If you want to turn this off, simply start your server with the `node server.js` command.
 You can kill either process with the `Ctrl + C` command.

-To see the application in its initial, non-working state, simply open **index.html** in a web browser.
-You should use [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) (at least version 60) or [Firefox](https://www.mozilla.org/en-US/firefox/new/) (at least version 55).
-The links above will let you download the latest release of either browser if you do not have it or are unsure of which version you're running.

 #### Routes Required